 - Continue active membership of the Greenwich School Sports Partnership, maximising opportunities for CPD, contacts and inter school competition

 - Maintain swimming provision in Year 5 throughout the year

-- Continue to offer a wide range and number of sporty and active clubs both at lunchtime and after-school to all ages
+- Continue to offer a wide range and number of active clubs before school, at lunchtime and after-school to all ages

 - Continue to offer Bikeability training for non-riders and riders in Years 4 and 5

-- Continue to develop our Play Leader programme and opportunities to increase levels of activity at lunchtime
+- Continue to develop our Play Leader nd Active Squad programmes and opportunities to increase levels of activity at breaktimes

 - Continue to work with Eltham Hill School and Cray Wanderers to provide high quality intra-school competition for all children throughout the school